manfredspitze/python-templates/mastery-check.md

 ## Your Script

-- Add a comment block to the top of your script (name, date, project title)
+- Write a script that does the following:
 - Do X
 - Do Y
 - Do Z

+**Remember to add a comment block to the top of your script (name, date, project title)**